Trend20/Project-Manager/README.md

 ### How to run the project.

--Open your terminal in Linux or CMD in Windows and run: \_git clone git@github.com:Trend20/excercise-tracker.git
+-Open your terminal in Linux or CMD in Windows and run: _git clone_ git@github.com:Trend20/Project-Manager.git

 -Then Open the cloned project folder in your favorite code editor.